The 10 Best Patient Estimate Software Vendors in 2026

 Best for: Large hospitals and health systems that want enterprise scale and Experian's broader patient access, identity, and coverage discovery stack.

-4. AccuReg by Optum - Pre-Service Estimation
+4. AccuReg by Optum - Estimate My Cost

 The Optum acquisition has expanded AccuReg's reach across health systems looking to consolidate patient access tooling under one umbrella.